GSA-TTS/forms/README.md

 Forms Platform aims to solve a persistent challenge faced by federal agencies: delivery of compliant and user-friendly forms, delivered cost-effectively, seamlessly integrated with diverse agency workflows, and accessible to non-technical program office staff.
 Deployed broadly, Forms Platform would serve as a common interface to federal government services, tailored to public sector needs.

+If you would like to connect with the team or are interested in Forms Platform for your agency, please contact us at [10x-forms-platform@gsa.gov](mailto:10x-forms-platform@gsa.gov).

 ## Overview

 An architectural overview is [available here](documents/architecture.md).